A First Look at Gore Mountain's Improvements for Winter 2017/2018

 Significant New Improvements to Three of Our Lodges!

-Envision a brand-new mid-mountain experience at the Saddle Lodge.
-The size of the space is more than doubling to 7,125 square feet, and occupancy is increasing from the current limit of 100 people to 238.
+There is a brand-new mid-mountain experience at the Saddle Lodge.
+The size of the space has more than doubled to 7,125 square feet, and occupancy has increased from 100 people to 238.
 Between runs, treat yourself to your choice of a full-service or food court style meal, and dine in front of a spectacular showcase of the Adirondack High Peaks.
 Updates to the Saddle Lodge include an attractively styled vernacular, an expanded and updated kitchen to serve a larger, more creative menu, new bathrooms, and an approachable façade and lobby area upon entry.
-The fully renovated Saddle Lodge will offer guests an appealing lunch alternative to the Base Lodge Food Court and Tannery Pub & Restaurant.
+The fully renovated Saddle Lodge offers guests an appealing lunch alternative to the Base Lodge Food Court and Tannery Pub & Restaurant.

-Meanwhile, the adventurous guests of Gore Mountain’s summit will have a new place to warm up and chill out at the Straight Brook Lodge.
+Meanwhile, the adventurous guests of Gore Mountain’s summit have a new place to warm up and chill out at the Straight Brook Lodge.
 A complete renovation of the original 1967 gondola unloading station has kept the original structure and most of the lift machinery intact while facilitating the basics of shelter, restrooms, and a place for socializing and camaraderie between skiers.
 Inside there is a warming room with tables and benches, vending machines, and eco-friendly composting toilets.

-A planned addition to the Northwoods Lodge is designed to offer extra space to the rental and repair shop, expand the space allotted to the children’s Mountain Adventure programs and food service for the Snow Sports School, and improve the arrival and registration process.
+An addition to the Northwoods Lodge offers extra space to the rental and repair shop, expansion to the space allotted to the children’s Mountain Adventure programs and food service for the Snow Sports School, and improved arrival and registration process.
 We have also made a significant investment upgrading our rental & demo fleets.
-Guests can look forward to renting the 'latest & greatest' ski and snowboard equipment from Rossignol and Burton.
-Larger restrooms on the lower level will include a "family restroom" to accommodate parents with young children.
+Guests can rent the 'latest & greatest' ski and snowboard equipment from Rossignol and Burton.
+Larger restrooms on the lower level include a "family restroom" to accommodate parents with young children.

 More Gore, More Snowmaking!